refractionPOINT/lce_doc/docs/replay.md

 ```
 Like the other endpoints you can also submit a `rule_name` in the URL query if you want
 to use an existing organization rule.

+Finally, you may also set `trace` to `true` in the request to receive a detailed trace of the rule evaluation.
+This is
+useful in the development of new rules to find where rules are failing.